Insert Stuff Here

 Scientific stuff

 I am interested in using clusters of galaxies to elucidate the evolution of structure in the Universe.
 Or some-such high-fallutin one-line research description.
-A more accurate view of my research interests - which also cover galaxy evolution and studies of the major baryonic components in the Universe - can be found by perusing my publication list (last update: 19 February 2009).
+A more accurate view of my research interests - which also cover galaxy evolution and studies of the major baryonic components in the Universe - can be found by perusing my ORCID profile https://orcid.org/0000-0003-4428-7835 or see what “impact” my research has made.

 There is also my Southern SHARC survey page, which provides machine-readable (ASCII format) versions of the data in Burke et al. 2003, "The Southern SHARC Catalogue: a ROSAT survey for distant galaxy clusters".

-Recently some of my time has been spent on projects related to the Virtual Observatory, in particular how semantic-web technologies can be used to improve the use of the data that is now available to us (and that is changing the way we do science if you believe Wired).
+Recently - for a very vague definition of the term - some of my time has been spent on projects related to the Virtual Observatory, in particular how semantic-web technologies can be used to improve the use of the data that is now available to us (and that is changing the way we do science if you believe Wired).
 There is a report now available on my study of faceted browsing and its application to Astronomical searches in the VO era.
+A simple demo (using the Exhibit framework) shows a facet-based view of the Chandra Short-Term schedule.
+This work has lead me to collaborate with the SAO/NASA Astrophysics Data System Digital Library on using semantics and enhanced search techniques as part of its nascent ADS Labs effort.

 - Most Massive Galaxies have Surprisingly Diverse Origins, Gemini Observatory, May 14, 2007